Jasonl145/FocusFlow_v1.0/README.md

    4. The apk file will start building on [Expo](https://expo.dev/) where the progress will be shown.

-   5. Once the built is finished, you can directly download the apk and run in on your android device or from an android emulator (drag and drop the apk file onto the emulated Android phone screen).
+   5. Once the build is finished, you can directly download the apk and run it on your android device or from an android emulator (drag and drop the apk file onto the emulated Android phone screen).

 ## Get started